 In the spring of 1968, Cream were sitting on top of the world.

-That Time When More Than 500 Pink Floyd Fans Were Arrested at L.A.
-Concerts
+That Time 500 Pink Floyd Fans Were Arrested at L.A.
+Shows

 In early 1975, Pink Floyd announced that they’d tour the U.S. in April, even as the group worked to finish its upcoming album, Wish You Were Here.